Simone-Romeo/airfoil-surrogate-model/README.md

 ## 🔭 Extensions & Future Work

-- **Physics-Informed Neural Networks (PINNs)**: embed Navier-Stokes constraints directly in the loss function for better extrapolation
+- **Physics-Informed Neural Networks (PINNs)**: embed Navier-Stokes constraints in the loss function for better extrapolation
-- **Gaussian Process Regression**: provides uncertainty quantification — critical for safety-critical aerospace applications
+- **Gaussian Process Regression**: uncertainty quantification — critical for safety-critical aerospace applications
-- **Active Learning**: query the expensive solver only where surrogate uncertainty is high, reducing training data requirements
+- **Active Learning**: query the expensive solver only where surrogate uncertainty is high
-- **3D extension**: generalize to full wing geometry (span, sweep, twist) using graph neural networks
+- **3D extension**: generalize to full wing geometry using graph neural networks

 ---